Małgorzata Szumowska

 Małgorzata Szumowska ([mawɡɔˈʐata ʂuˈmɔfska]; born 26 February 1973) is a Polish film director, screenwriter and producer, born in Kraków.

 Her 2013 film In the Name Of received the Teddy Award for Best Feature at the 63rd Berlin International Film Festival, and received the Grand Prix at the 32nd annual Istanbul Film Festival.
 Her film Body was selected to be screened in the main competition section of the 65th Berlin International Film Festival.
 Szumowska won the Silver Bear for Best Director for Body.
 In 2018, she received Jury Grand Prix at the 68th Berlin International Film Festival for her film Mug.

 Career

 Szumowska spent two years studying history of art at the Jagiellonian University before she started film studies.
-Szumowska graduated from the celebrated National Film School in Łódź, which boasts such alumni as Andrzej Wajda, Roman Polański or Krzysztof Kieślowski.
+Szumowska graduated from the National Film School in Łódź.
 As a student, Szumowska made a short which was ranked 14th in the history of Łódź Film School.
 Cisza (Silence) is a short documentary film in which Szumowska tried to capture a simple life of a Polish rural family.

 In 2001, she became a member of the European Film Academy.
 In 2016, she was a member of jury headed by Meryl Streep at the 66th Berlin International Film Festival.
 In 2018, she was also selected a member of the jury headed by Guillermo del Toro at the 75th Venice International Film Festival.

 In 2020, her film co-directed with Michał Englert Never Gonna Snow Again was selected as the Polish entry for the Best International Feature Film at the 93rd Academy Awards.